mmistakes/minimal-mistakes/_posts/2014-10-21-readability-post.md

 <br><br>
 But this is a complicated topic.
 As [The Washington Post reports](http://www.washingtonpost.com/news/morning-mix/wp/2014/11/03/how-brittany-maynard-may-change-the-right-to-die-debate-after-death/?tid=hp_mm), just as she had support for her decision, there were others who tried to persuade her to live:

-> "Ira Byock, chief medical officer of the Institute for Human Caring of Providence Health and Services, spoke loudly against the practice.
+> "Ira Byock, chief medical officer of the Institute for Human Caring of Providence Health and Services, spoke loudly against the practice."
 > "'When doctor-induced death becomes an accepted response to the suffering of dying people, logical extensions grease the slippery slope,' he wrote in a [New York Times op-ed](http://www.nytimes.com/roomfordebate/2014/10/06/expanding-the-right-to-die/doctor-assisted-suicide-is-unethical-and-dangerous).
 He cited statistics in Holland, where the practice is permitted, that claim more than 40 people sought and received doctor-assisted death for depression and other mental disorders.
-'Even [the psychiatrist who began this practice](http://www.thedailybeast.com/articles/2014/02/03/the-dutch-debate-doctor-assisted-suicide-for-depression.html) in the 90′s recently declared the situation had gone "off the rails."
+'Even [the psychiatrist who began this practice](http://www.thedailybeast.com/articles/2014/02/03/the-dutch-debate-doctor-assisted-suicide-for-depression.html) in the 90′s recently declared the situation had gone "off the rails.'"
 >"'Moral outrage is appropriate and needed to fix the sorry state of dying in America.
 Legalizing assisted suicide fixes nothing.
 The principle that doctors must not kill patients stands.'"

 Maynard is survived by her husband, Daniel Diaz; her mother, Deborah Ziegler; and her step-father, Gary Holmes.